aaronaddleman/aaronaddleman-academic/content/post/plantuml-live-preview/index.md

 Used for showing a stack of actions between end points.
 Below is a kitchen sink of everything I found for the sequence.

-1. notes to the left, center, right, and other styles/shapes
 2. dividers
 3. anchors, duration, and delays
 4. encompass